• Skip to primary navigation

 Honey Mustard Dipping Sauce

-homemade chicken nuggets on a baking sheet
+Homemade chicken nuggets on a cooling rack on a baking sheet lined with parchment paper.

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-chicken nuggets dipped in honey mustard dipping sauce
+Chicken nuggets dipped in honey mustard dipping sauce.

 Homemade Chicken Nuggets